k-paulius/aws-security-baseline/security-hub/org-security-hub/README.md

     - Comma-separated list of regions aggregating findings to the home region, excluding the home region (e.g., us-east-1,us-west-2)
 - `pRootId`
     - The organization root (e.g., r-abcd)
-- `pApplyBaselineConfigPolicy`
-    - Apply baseline configuration policy to all accounts by associating it with the organization root?
 - `pWorkloadIdTag`
     - Workload Id (value used in the "workload-id" tag)
 - `pEnvironmentIdTag`